 Registration for the Fall 2021 Trading Game is closed.

-The Trading Game, sponsored by Morgan Stanley, enables students to learn about trading, portfolio management, and risk and return by trading a portfolio of global securities throughout the fall semester.
-Game participants gain intimate knowledge of the movements of major financial markets and experience the thrills and spills of developing losing and winning trading strategies.
-Students who are considering applying for summer finance internships will find the Trading Game helpful as a way to get in the practice of watching the markets.
+DFE’s annual trading game, sponsored by Morgan Stanley, teaches sophomores about trading, portfolio management, and risk and return by allowing them to trade a simulated portfolio of global securities throughout the fall semester.
+Players gain intimate knowledge of the movements of major financial markets and experience the thrills and spills of developing losing and winning trading strategies.
+Students who are considering applying for summer finance internships will find the trading game helpful as a way to get in the practice of watching the markets.
 All Duke sophomores are eligible to participate.

-Via the Stockfuse online platform, the Trading Game runs from Monday, January 23 to Friday, April 21.
-Trading takes place on a semi-real time basis during market hours only (9:30 a.m. to 4 p.m.).
+Via Stockfuse, the Morgan Stanley Trading Game runs nine weeks, Monday, September 13 to Friday, November 19, with a pause in play the week of October 4-8.
+Trading takes place on a semi-real time basis during market hours only: 9:30 a.m. to 4 p.m., Monday-Friday.
 All participants in the game will be able to observe their own and everyone else's rankings at any point during the course of the game.
 (Each trader creates a username, so everyone is anonymous.)

 - You may only trade a pre-selected group of assets.
 All of these are Exchange Traded Funds (ETFs) that mimic the returns of some U.S. and global equity indices, bonds, commodities, and currencies.
 If you try to trade any other asset, the trade will be rejected and you will receive an alert.

 - The game will have risk limits that will affect the extent to which traders may borrow money and/or short sell the ETFs.

 - It is not possible to trade options in this game.

 - You will be able to trade as frequently as you wish while markets are open.
 (You will not be able to trade while markets are closed.)
 Note, however, that there will be a 20-minute delay on all trading prices within the game.
 This is intended to discourage ''day trading.''